cedricwalter/cedricwalter.github.io/_posts/2009-07-25-how-to-migrate-away-from-hotmail-for-gmail-for-free.md

 Get multiple e-mail accounts in one program – Hotmail, Gmail, Yahoo!\* and more.
 And now Windows Live Mail has a calendar, too.
 Mail combines the ease of use of Outlook Express, with the speed of Windows Live.

 Outlook won’t let you connect officially, you need to pay! but [Windows Live Mail Desktop](http://download.live.com/wlmail) allow you to connect to your free Hotmail accounts, and drag mail into IMAP mail accounts as well as "Local Folders".
-it stores local copies of your mails in a folder (which you can configure using Tools -&gt; Advanced Options), so you’ll end up with many directories containing \*.eml files.
+it stores local copies of your mails in a folder (which you can configure using Tools -> Advanced Options), so you’ll end up with many directories containing \*.eml files.
 Perfect for archiving your old emails.